 Charge Point Operator (CPO): CPOs connect and operate smart EV chargers.
 They provide the technology needed to interact with EV chargers.
 This includes everything from a simple "start charge" request to complicated demand-response commands from the grid.

-Distribution System Operator (DSO): Unlike CPOs and EMSPs, DSOs are not implicitly in the EV charging business—but they may choose to be.
+Distribution System Operator (DSO): Unlike CPOs and EMSPs, DSOs are not in the EV charging business by definition — but they may choose to be.
 DSOs are responsible operating (and sometimes owning) energy distribution networks.
 Depending on your province or state, your local DSO could be an electric utility, a local distribution company (LDC), or an independent system operator (ISO).

 Below is a breakdown of the most active North American CPOs, EMSPs, and DSOs from an EV charging perspective.
 This list is far from comprehensive.
 It is simply meant to show the types of players and how they interact.

 As you can tell from the section above, EV charging is a complex landscape with a variety of players contributing as CPOs, EMSPs, and/or DSOs.

 At the end of the day, ChargeLab and our competitors all share a common goal: to make it easier for everyone to charge their electric cars at home, at work, and in public.
 This is what roaming protocols like OCPI are for.
 OCPI allows end-users to use EV chargers managed by one CPO even if they are using an app built by a different CPO or EMSP.